topkecleon/telegram-bot-bash/README.md

 </h2>
 Written by Drew (@topkecleon) and Kay M (@gnadelwartz).

-Contributions by Daniil Gentili (@danogentili), JuanPotato, BigNerd95, TiagoDanin, and iicc1.
+Contributions by Daniil Gentili (@danog), JuanPotato, BigNerd95, TiagoDanin, iicc1 and dcoomber.

 Released to the public domain wherever applicable.
 Elsewhere, consider it released under the [WTFPLv2](http://www.wtfpl.net/txt/copying/).